DeveloperCielo/developercielo.github.io/_i18n/pt/_posts/api-ecommerce-cielo/2003-03-03-cielo-ecommerce.md

 | 185    | Brand is not supported by selected provider                                                                    | Bandeira não suportada pela API Cielo                                                         |
 | 186    | The selected provider does not support the options provided (Capture, Authenticate, Recurrent or Installments) | Meio de pagamento não suporta o comando enviado                                               |
 | 187    | ExtraData Collection contains one or more duplicated names
+| 188    | Avs with CPF invalid
+| 189    | Avs with length of street exceeded
+| 190    | Avs with length of number exceeded
+| 191    | Avs with length of district exceeded
+| 192    | Avs with zip code invalid
+| 193    | Split Amount must be greater than zero
+| 194    | Split Establishment is Required
+| 195    | The PlataformId is required
+| 196    | DeliveryAddress is required
+| 197    | Street is required
+| 198    | Number is required
+| 199    | ZipCode is required
+| 200    | City is required
+| 201    | State is required
+| 202    | District is required
+| 203    | Cart item Name is required
+| 204    | Cart item Quantity is required
+| 205    | Cart item type is required
+| 206    | Cart item name length exceeded
+| 207    | Cart item description length exceeded
+| 208    | Cart item sku length exceeded
+| 209    | Shipping addressee sku length exceeded
+| 210    | Shipping data cannot be null
+| 211    | WalletKey is invalid
+| 212    | Merchant Wallet Configuration not found
+| 213    | Credit Card Number is invalid
+| 214    | Credit Card Holder Must Have Only Letters
+| 215    | Agency is required in Boleto Credential
+| 216    | Customer IP address is invalid
+| 300    | MerchantId was not found
+| 301    | Request IP is not allowed
+| 302    | Sent MerchantOrderId is duplicated
+| 303    | Sent OrderId does not exist
+| 304    | Customer Identity is required
+| 306    | Merchant is blocked
+| 307    | Transaction not found
+| 308    | Transaction not available to capture
+| 309    | Transaction not available to void
+| 310    | Payment method doest not support this operation
+| 311    | Refund is not enabled for this merchant
+| 312    | Transaction not available to refund
+| 313    | Recurrent Payment not found
+| 314    | Invalid Integration
+| 315    | Cannot change NextRecurrency with pending payment
+| 316    | Cannot set NextRecurrency to past date
+| 317    | Invalid Recurrency Day
+| 318    | No transaction found
+| 319    | Smart recurrency is not enabled
+| 320    | Can not Update Affiliation Because this Recurrency not Affiliation saved
+| 321    | Can not set EndDate to before next recurrency
+| 322    | Zero Dollar Auth is not enabled
+| 323    | Bin Query is not enabled

 ### Códigos de Retorno